The Science Behind

 Bayesian K Estimation

-Three escalating intervention layers prevent HR overshoot.
-The limiter uses both a model-based 45-second lookahead and a slope-based 30-second extrapolation, firing whichever triggers first.
+The controller uses three escalating intervention layers to reduce overshoot risk.
+It checks both a model-based 45-second lookahead and a slope-based 30-second extrapolation, then applies whichever limit triggers first.

 | Layer | Trigger | Action |